Sébastien Amoros: Port Vale

 He signed a one-year contract with EFL League One side Port Vale in July 2016.
 Manager Bruno Ribeiro said that he was a "quality player", but needed time to adjust to League One.
 He made his debut in professional football on 27 August, coming on as a 16th-minute substitute for Paulo Tavares in a 3–1 win over Scunthorpe United at Vale Park.
 By mid-December he had started three consecutive games as a holding midfielder, helping the team to go almost four hours without conceding a goal.
-However he did not feature under caretaker-manager Michael Brown in 2017, and was released at the end of the 2016–17 season.
+However, he did not feature under caretaker manager Michael Brown in 2017.
+He was released at the end of the 2016–17 season.
 Brown said that "when he could sit in front of the back four and play short passes, that suited him.
 Once we tried to make it more dynamic and change the style and structure, he didn't really fit into that".